praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

-# Run the community detection algorithm
+# Run the community detection algorithm on medical records

 ## Introduction